 "He urged them to do all that lay in their power to free St Alban’s from heavy debt which crippled its work, and expressed a fervent hope that one of the many laymen in the country whom God had blessed with great riches would come forward, and of his abundance ease the burden which lay upon the shoulders of Birmingham Churchmen.
 The offertories for the building fund amounted during the day to £402". (£400 in 1880 is equivalent in purchasing power to about £40,000 in 2025 - Bank of England Inflation Calculator)

-In January 1893, Fr Enraght returned to Brighton from his East London Parish for the Anniversary Festival of the English Church Union (Brighton Branch).
+Nine years later in January 1893, Fr Enraght returned to Brighton from his East London Parish for the Anniversary Festival of the English Church Union (Brighton Branch).
 At the Annual General Meeting held in Brighton’s Royal Pavilion, Fr Enraght gave a lecture on ‘Sacerdotalism, Sacramentalism & Ritualism’.